 My first project took place on Kickstarter.
 I wanted to create a furniture project that was as unique as I thought a 21st century furniture design should be.
 This Stool Rocks was a rocking stool featuring three different options: Easy Rock, Soft Rock, and Hard Rock that had different curavatures on their underside resulting in different levels of stability.
 The project was successful with 500+ backers.

 The name Birch Sandwich is a reference to the material that I love to work with and use most often, birch plywood.
-Plywood is an extremely efficient method of manufacturing trees into a workable produce design material that results in little waste.
-A log is unrolled like a pencil in a pencil sharperer producing long flat sheets called plys.
-A ply is strong in one direction and weak in the other.
-Plywood lays plys in alternating directions resulting in strength in both directions and stronger than solid wood of the same species.
-The name is partly inspired by Tom Sachs’ video on Vimeo titled “A Love Letter to Plywood,” where he describes plywood as:
+Plywood is an extremely efficient method of manufacturing trees into a workable design material that results in little waste.
+A log is unrolled like a pencil in a pencil sharpener producing long flat sheets called plys.
+An individual ply is strong in one direction and weak in the other.
+Therefore plys are sandwiched together in alternating directions resulting in strength in both directions that is stronger than solid wood of the same species.
+The name is partly inspired by Tom Sachs’ video “A Love Letter to Plywood,” where he describes plywood as:

-Birch Sandwich is operated by James Mcbennett.
-James is a lifelong learner who has completed many university courses on an extremely wide range of topics.
-He followed his love of advanced geometry, technology, and sustainability by joining the skyscraper design office Kohn Pederson Fox in their London.
-He later worked in Copenhagen with Julien De Smedt Architects and in Rotterdam with the Office for Metropolitan Architecture.
-More recently, he enjoys working for himself designing and making products using digital fabrication tools.
+Birch Sandwich is operated by me, James.
+I am a lifelong learner who has completed many university courses on an extremely wide range of topics.
+I followed my love of advanced geometry, technology, and sustainability by joining the skyscraper design office Kohn Pederson Fox in their London office.
+I later spent some time in Copenhagen with Julien De Smedt Architects and in Rotterdam with the Office for Metropolitan Architecture.
+More recently, I enjoy working for myself designing and making products using digital fabrication tools.